Vanessa atalanta: Climate change

 Spring temperatures in central England between 1976 and 1998 increased by 1.5 degrees Celsius and summer temperatures increased by 1 degree Celsius.
 Following this 22-year period of warming, the red admiral appeared six weeks earlier in the year.
 Of 35 species of butterflies studied in central England, the change in the duration of flight period was most significant in the red admiral, exhibiting a 39.8 day increase.
 These changes in migration time and length could result in an increased abundance of red admirals and a northward range expansion.
 Warmer climates could lead to an increase in time spent finding mates, laying eggs, and collecting nectar.
 Conversely, more frequent droughts associated with climate change would decrease egg survival and lead to habitat and host plant destruction.

 In popular culture

 The red admiral features in several works of Vladimir Nabokov: Speak, Memory (1951), Pale Fire (1962), and King, Queen, Knave (1968).

+It also appears in 'HMS Surprise' by Patrick O'Brian (1973).